Categories

 “O Wisdom, who came forth from the mouth of the Most High, reaching from one end of creation to the other, strongly and sweetly ordering all things, come to teach us the way of prudence.”

-If anything the chaos of the past few years seems to be increasing and encroaching on areas we thought would never succumb to it.
-This leaves us with a very strong sense of our vulnerability and powerlessness.
-Our need for the hovering Spirit to draw new life and hope out of these chaotic times is clear.
+We’re living in challenging and chaotic times that make us increasingly aware of our smallness and vulnerability.
+Our need for the hovering Spirit to draw new life and hope out of these chaotic times becomes clearer every day.
 By recalling our beginnings O Sapientia reminds us that our beginnings are in the heart of God.
 However chaotic and disturbing our present might be we are created and held in the love of God.

 As we move through Advent where is wisdom drawing you back into the love of God?